How to Clean a Polyurethane Brush Effortlessly

 Extends the Life of the Brush

-Based on our team’s experience, good-quality brushes can be used for 10 years before it starts to wear out.
+Based on my experience, good-quality brushes can be used for 10 years before it starts to wear out.

 paint brush and a plastic cup